Fody/Home/pages/backers.md

 # Backers

 Below is a list of the people and organizations that have made significant contributions.
-Please consider joining them in supporting open source by [becoming a Patron of Fody](https://opencollective.com/fody/order/3059).
+Consider joining them in supporting open source by [becoming a Patron of Fody](https://opencollective.com/fody/order/3059).

 ## Patrons